 If you have any symptoms of arthritis, you may be eligible for Social Security Disability Insurance or Supplemental Security Income.
 A positive rheumatoid factor blood test, redness and swelling are indicators of the presence of rheumatoid arthritis.
 Osteoarthritis is most often confirmed by your doctor’s clinical examination.
 Our attorneys are experienced in handling the complexity of Social Security Disability cases involving arthritis, osteoarthritis and rheumatoid arthritis.

-For more information or to schedule an initial consultation and case evaluation with a trusted SSDI and SSI lawyer serving Philadelphia, Pennsylvania, and the surrounding region, please contact us online or call 215-385-5353 or 215-323-5320 to arrange a free initial consultation with our lawyer about SSD/SSI eligibility.
+For more information or to schedule an initial consultation and case evaluation with a trusted SSDI and SSI lawyer serving Philadelphia, Pennsylvania, and the surrounding region, please contact us online or call at Jenkintown 215-385-5353 or Philadelphia 215-323-5320 to arrange a free initial consultation with our lawyer about SSD/SSI eligibility.
 Let us help you get the financial assistance you need and deserve.